 Peñasco Group.
 To the right is Jemez Cave, and the jumbled

-formations above the cave are old travertine deposits.
+formations above the cave are geologically young travertine

-However, north of the Guadalupe Box, there is a genuine exposure of the Great Unconformity.
+North of the Guadalupe Box, there is another exposure of the Great Unconformity.

 The lower part of the photographic is Precambrian monzonitic